mminer/mminer.github.com/_posts/2016-12-21-hexahedral.md

 ## Cross Platform

 At a previous jam I built [a game](https://github.com/mminer/bursting-with-colour) that you can only play using Xbox 360 controllers connected to a PC or a Mac with third-party drivers installed. *I'm* not even sure how to play it any more.
 This time I was determined to release something playable on any device, from the junkiest smartphone to the latest quad-SLI-magma-powered-quintillion-MHz beast of a machine.
-Web tech was a natural fit -- if you have a browser, you can play Hexahedral.
+Web tech was a natural fit -- if you have a browser, you can play *Hexahedral*.

 ## Attractive